All planning checklists

 Secure a brunch or lunch spot for a daytime meal.

-Federal Cafe Bar (various locations) or Еvelyn's Cafe Bar in the Northern Quarter are excellent choices for brunch.
+Federal Cafe and Bar or Evelyn's Cafe Bar in the Northern Quarter are solid hangover-buster choices.

 Easy·High impact